boulmers/DigiHotkey/config/readme.md

 -   All included sounds are a copyrighted material.
 I did include them for an illustrative and educational purposes.
 -   Many sounds have been recorded and processed by myself under CC license, I will list them if necessary.
 Many other CC licensed sounds have been heavily processed.
 -   Ensure you have the rights to use proprietary sounds for other than educational purposes.
--   All third party libraries are open sourced and located in the `/lib` folder
+-   All third party libraries are open sourced and located in the `/lib` folder.
--   This project uses the [BASS audio library](https://www.un4seen.com/) for audio rendering
+-   This project uses the [BASS audio library](https://www.un4seen.com/) for audio rendering.

 License
 -------